ViralPlateViralPlate

 What should I ask a restaurant marketing agency?

-Ask what deliverables you receive, who owns the content, how approvals work, what restaurant examples they have, how they handle Google Business Profile, and how they measure campaign results.
+Ask what deliverables you receive, who owns the content, how approvals work, what restaurant examples they have, how they handle Google Business Profile, whether they offer menu design or social media management, and how they measure campaign results.

 Should I hire an agency or a freelancer?